davidusb-geek/emhass/docs/intro.md

 # Introduction

 This module was conceived as an energy management optimization tool for residential electric power consumption and production systems.
-The goal is to optimize the energy use in order to maximize self-consumption.
+The goal is to optimize the energy use in order to maximize autoconsumption.
 The main study case is a household where we have solar panels, a grid connection and one or more controllable (deferrable) electrical loads.
 Including an energy storage system using batteries is also possible in the code.
 The package is highly configurable with an object oriented modular approach and a main configuration file defined by the user.
 EMHASS was designed to be integrated with Home Assistant, hence it's name.
 Installation instructions and example Home Assistant automation configurations are given below.

 The main dependencies of this project are PVLib to model power from a PV residential installation and the PuLP Python package to perform the actual optimizations using the Linear Programming approach.

-The source code for this package is [available here](https://github.com/davidusb-geek/emhass).
+The complete documentation for this package is [available here](https://emhass.readthedocs.io/en/latest/).

 ## Installation

+### Using a Python virtual environment

 It is recommended to install on a virtual environment.
 For this you will need `virtualenv`, install it using: